"Insult" sparks French election fury

-PARIS France's presidential contest got personal on Wednesday after Socialist challenger Francois Hollande branded President Nicolas Sarkozy a "nasty piece of work".
+PARIS France's election contest turned into something of a mudslinging match on Wednesday after Socialist challenger Francois Hollande was reported to have called President Nicolas Sarkozy a "nasty piece of work".

-Outraged Sarkozy allies seized on the report in Le Parisien newspaper to denounce the left-wing presidential poll favourite, demanding a public apology even before it was possible to confirm or clarify the comments attributed to Hollande.
+Outraged Sarkozy allies seized on the report in Le Parisien newspaper to denounce the left-wing presidential poll favourite and demand a public apology before it was even possible to confirm or clarify the comments attributed to Hollande.

-The Socialist candidate, accused by some allies of being too soft on his conservative rival, made no effort to disown the remarks.

-"Enough is enough.
-What I have to say to Nicolas Sarkozy I will say publicly and directly, and not via intermediaries," he said.

-His reported outburst came the day after the Socialist published an open letter to French voters in which he accused Sarkozy of running the economy onto the rocks.
-That signalled a sharp change in tone by the usually avuncular Hollande, whose own supporters want a more aggressive approach to the incumbent.

-Dominique Dord, treasurer of Sarkozy's UMP party, described Hollande's comment as "revolting" and said in a text message to Reuters that the Socialist challenger should pull out of the presidential race.
+Dominique Dord, treasurer of Sarkozy's UMP party, described the reported comment as "revolting" and said in a text message to Reuters that Hollande should pull out of the presidential race, with the election now less than four months away.

 "We are all deeply shocked," said the head of Sarkozy's UMP party, Jean-Francois Cope.